skylight-hq/skylight.digital/_projects/ncoc_refugee_admissions_research.md

 - Helped write a [50-page report](https://global.upenn.edu/penn-biden-center/refugee-admissions-project) and [complementary paper](https://global.upenn.edu/sites/default/files/penn-biden-center/Restoring%20U.S.%20Global%20Leadership%20on%20Refugee%20Protection.pdf)
 - Created a journey map of the U.S. Refugee Admissions Program from the perspective of a refugee
-- Two project leads were hired into the Biden Administration: (Eric Hysen as Chief Information Officer at DHS and Ariana Berengaut as Senior Advisor to National Security Advisor, Jake Sullivan), giving the recommendations more hope of implementation
+- Two project leads were hired into the Biden Administration: Eric Hysen as Chief Information Officer at DHS and Ariana Berengaut as Senior Advisor to National Security Advisor, Jake Sullivan, giving the recommendations more hope of implementation
 {% endcapture %}